AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

   return result
 ```

-I then systematically filter the ALS database, removing languages that don't have difficulties, and adding columns for learning times for everything else.
+I then systematically filter the ALS database, removing languages that don't have difficulties and adding columns for learning times for everything else.

 ```python
 # Fill in the time, accounting for dialects